sahib/rmlint/docs/rmlint.1.rst

     Only recognize directories as duplicates that have the same path layout.
-In other words: All duplicates that build the duplicate directory must have the same path from the root of the directory.
+In other words: All duplicates that build the duplicate directory must have the same path from the root of each respective directory.
-    This flag has no effect without ``--merge-directories``.
+    This flag makes no sense without ``--merge-directories``.

 :``-y --sort-by=order`` (**default\:** *none*):